Writing a lambda calculus interpeter in a new language and an old language

 General Strategy and Constraints

-We're aiming to implement our lambda calculus interpreter as a library whose functionality can be used separately.
+We're aiming to implement our lambda calculus interpreter as a library.
+Even if we have a specific goal in mind let's try not to cut corners and pretend our code will be used for all sorts of lambda calculus manipulation.
 We'll code as library authors and be our own library consumers in a minimal "main" file that provides a basic REPL (read-eval-print-loop).
 Follow the same guidelines in your language for extra fun.

 Each implementation should provide parsing, pretty printing, and evaluation, and it should be enough to implement afore mentioned REPL.

-We'll use standard library (or distribution) only, or as much as possible to write "idiomatic" code.
+We'll use standard library (or distribution) as much as possible.

 Parsing and Data Modeling